 Juliane Koepcke Now

-Juliane Koepcke and her father moved to Germany where she recovered fully, she continued studying zoology like her parents and got a Ph.D.
-Famed director Werner Herzog made a documentary about Juliane Kopecke’s ordeal.
-He located the crash site and filmed Juliane retracing some of her steps.
+Juliane and her father relocated to Germany, where she made a full recovery.
+Following in her parents’ footsteps, she pursued her passion for zoology and earned a Ph.D.
+Additionally, acclaimed director Werner Herzog created a documentary chronicling Juliane Koepcke’s harrowing ordeal.
+He journeyed to the crash site and captured Juliane retracing some of her steps.
 In 2011, Juliane published her autobiography.

 Read about the island where you can live for free. or if you like to read more from Real Life category.